MichaelDimmitt/informant-rails/README.markdown

 ## Configuration

 Configuration options are specified in the `InformantRails::Config` module.
-Reasonable defaults are provided, but you can override them as necessary. by creating an initializer and passing a block to `configure`.
+Reasonable defaults are provided but you can override them as necessary by creating an initializer and passing a block to `configure`.

 ```
 InformantRails::Config.configure do |config|